Feeling Overwhelmed and Insecure After My Colostomy

 Mar 02, 2010 5:03 am

 I had a complete resection of my rectum and anus about 30 days before you (Crohn's disease 35+ years).
-I am having good luck with the appliances but not until I talked to a lot of manufacturers and went through many samples (sometimes more than one a day cause some times you can just tell "this ain't gonna work!").
-Depression and frustration are still issues for me but I am trying not to hide it, just handle it very matter of fact as if I had my gall bladder out and move on.
-Deep down though, I still often hurt.
-As you read posts on this web site you will learn that is not uncommon.
+I am having good luck with the appliances, but not until I talked to a lot of manufacturers and went through many samples (sometimes more than one a day because sometimes you can just tell "this isn't going to work!").
+Depression and frustration are still issues for me, but I am trying not to hide it, just handle it very matter-of-factly as if I had my gall bladder out and move on.
+Deep down, though, I still often hurt.
+As you read posts on this website, you will learn that this is not uncommon.

 1happyme